Ashley Graham Launched Season 2 of "Thank Bod" with a 5-Day Workout Challenge

 But a physical transformation isn't the only thing Graham hopes you'll gain by following the workouts.
-"Your body is a vessel, and I'm a firm believer in exercising our minds, bodies, and souls," shares Graham.
+"Your body is a vessel, and I'm a firm believer in exercising our minds, bodies, and souls," Graham told Shape in 2019.
 "We all have different health goals, and working out is all about strengthening yourself in healthy ways that you see fit.
 We are all worthy of feeling good."

-Personally, Graham's workouts have changed quite a bit since becoming pregnant.
-Regardless, though, she continues to make her health a priority.
+Back in 2019, Graham said her workouts changed quite a bit once she became pregnant.
+Regardless, though, she's always continued to make her health a priority.

-"I've had the blessing to work with Latham Thomas as my doula," says Graham.
-"Her prenatal yoga classes have helped me reclaim my calmness and prepare for childbirth.
+"I've had the blessing to work with Latham Thomas as my doula," said Graham.
+"Her prenatal yoga classes have helped me reclaim my calmness.
 I practiced yoga sporadically prior to pregnancy, but I now practice regularly.
 I'm still training with Kira Stokes — [I'm] jumping less, but still focused on weights and mobility exercises."
 (Related: Amy Schumer Opens Up About How a Doula Helped Her Through Her Complicated Pregnancy)

 On the subject of body image, Graham tends to radiate positivity, sharing empowering posts on social media on the reg.
 But her journey toward self-love has had both ups and downs.
-"Throughout my pregnancy, I've had to surrender to the process of my body changing, mentally and physically," she says.
-"I can honestly admit that it's not easy embracing my pregnant body, and all of its changes, every day."
+"Throughout my pregnancy, I had to surrender to the process of my body changing, mentally and physically," she told Shape.
+"I can honestly admit that it was not easy embracing my pregnant body, and all of its changes, every day."
 (Related: The Yoga Pose Ashley Graham Has Been Doing to "Release Tension" During Her Pregnancy)

 As challenging as some days are for Graham, she credits the support she's received online for both her overall positive outlook, as well as her motivation to connect with people via her YouTube fitness series.

-"I've always treated my social media accounts like a community," she says.
-"We listen, uplift, and empower each other.
+"I've always treated my social media accounts like a community," she said.
+"We listen to, uplift, and empower each other.
 And I know that if I'm experiencing a feeling or emotion, someone else is likely having a very similar experience.
 The support from our community reminds me of my strength and superpowers in being a woman.
 It helps me to take my own advice and practice my own affirmations."